pavelangelov/High-Quality-Code/Unit-Testing-Exam-Practice/CosmeticsShop/Tests Requirements.md

   - Constructor should throw IndexOutOfRangeException, if any Ingredient.Length is invalid.
   - Constructor should set Ingredients, if passed parameter is correct.

+  ## Class - Cosmetics.Products.ShoppingCart

+### Test cases:

+  - AddProduct should throw NullReferenceException, if passed parameter is null.
+  - AddProduct should add product, if passed parameter is correct.
+  - RemoveProduct should throw NullReferenceException, if passed parameter is null.
+  - RemoveProduct should remove product, if passed parameter is correct.
+  - TotalPrice should return right result.